ACC-GIT/ACCBefuncool/README.md

+# QUOTE

-# Focus on focusing on nothing.
+* Focus on focusing on nothing.